 What path did you follow to arrive at your current job?

 I started out as an editor in a professional-type setting.
 It was a decent job for a recent college graduate, but nothing I could hang my hat on.
-I decided I wanted to be in publishing-book publishing to be specific.
+I decided I wanted to be in publishing—book publishing to be specific.
 After many many months of searching for a job, I landed a position editing textbooks for struggling readers.
-When that big publisher decided to close its Minnesota office.
-Upon receiving the news, I networked like crazy and landed my job at Capstone, where I worked for 8 years.
+When that big publisher decided to close its Minnesota office, I networked like crazy and landed a job at Capstone, where I worked for 8 years.
 Wanting a change (as well as a better commute), I jumped on an opportunity available at Red Line (also obtained by networking) and haven’t looked back since.

 What advice/suggestions would you have for students who might be interested in your career?